-For the past days, we’ve been out a lot so he could learn how to bike, and all those paid off as he can finally ride now.
+We’ve been out a lot these past days so he could learn how to bike, and all those paid off as he can finally ride now.
 While he did stumble some, there weren’t major wounds gained. 😉 We’ve been extra careful and made sure that he is properly geared to avoid any injuries should there be untoward incidences.

 While we’re no experts, here are some things you can consider before helping or allowing your kid to learn how to bike, according to our experience.